Pressurized water reactor: Coolant

 Light water is used as the primary coolant in a PWR.
-Water enters through the bottom of the reactor's core at about 548 K and is heated as it flows upwards through the reactor core to a temperature of about 588 K. The water remains liquid despite the high temperature due to the high pressure in the primary coolant loop, usually around 155 bar (15.0 MPa 153 atm, 2,250 psi).
+Water enters through the bottom of the reactor's core at about 548 K and is heated as it flows upwards through the reactor core to a temperature of about 588 K. The water remains liquid despite the high temperature due to the high pressure in the primary coolant loop, usually around 155 bar (15.5 MPa 153 atm, 2,250 psi).

 The water in a PWR cannot exceed a temperature of 647 K or a pressure of 22.064 MPa (3200 psi or 218 atm), because those are the critical point of water.
 Supercritical water reactors are (as of 2022) only a proposed concept in which the coolant would never leave the supercritical state.
-However, as this requires even higher pressures than a PWR and can cause issues of corrosion, so far no such reactor has been built.
+However, as this requires even higher pressures than a PWR and can cause issues of corrosion, therefore no such reactor has been built so far.